-Department advisers, the director of undergraduate advising, and advisers in the Office of Undergraduate Academic Affairs are also available to answer questions and interpret policies regarding university requirements and academic procedures.
+Department and College advisers and advisers in the Office of Academic Affairs are also available to answer questions and interpret policies regarding university requirements and academic procedures.
+Where necessary, the Office of Academic Affairs, under the authority of the Provost, provides the standing interpretation and application of policy.